NeblioTeam/docker-nebliod/README.md

 neblioteam/nebliod-build: A container for building the latest version of nebliod, and then syncing and saving the blockchain

 neblioteam/nebliod: The main nebliod container that end users will use.
 Instantly launches and starts nebliod with a fully-synced blockchain.

+neblioteam/nebliod-testnet: Instantly launches and starts nebliod with a fully-synced blockchain on testnet.

 Quick Start
 ===========